ManzCreations/ManzCreations-CRM/README.md

 }
 ```
 Replace YourPassphraseHere with the passphrase provided by the owner of the code.

+Creating a JSON file is straightforward:

+1. Open a text editor (like Notepad on Windows, TextEdit on Mac, or Gedit on Linux).
+2. Type the JSON structure with keys and values.
+3. Save the file with a .json extension.

+Each key in the config.json dictionary explained:
+- `passphrase`: A secret key used for encryption or decryption.
+Ensure it's complex for security.
+- `start_paths`: An array of paths where the application begins execution, pointing to necessary directories or files.
+- `gpg_binary_path`: The file path to the GnuPG executable, used for cryptographic operations.
+- `gpg_home`: Directory path where GnuPG stores its configuration files and keyrings.
+-
+Remember, each key-value pair in the JSON file configures how your application handles decryption, starting from specifying the passphrase to defining paths for necessary executables and directories.
+Always use absolute paths for directories to avoid errors.

 ### Creating an Executable from the Python Application